 For the Pitta individual who sees life as something that must be fixed or righted in some way, anger fuels the crusade.
-The more in control they are, the more likely they will win this battle envisioned in the mind.
-The foods eaten assure that the body stays hot, sharp and focused on the goal.
+The more in control they are, the more likely they will win this battle envisioned in their mind.
+The foods eaten assure that the body stays hot, sharp, and focused on the goal.

-While the Kapha longs for the simpler times of an earlier age and mourns the passing of the childhood, the adolescence, the adulthood, the life, they pursue an unchanging quality in themselves and in the surroundings.
-The foods that are eaten are those that remind one of the past, comfort foods that are heavy, moist, dense and delicious that increase stability and prevent moving on.
+While the Kapha longs for the simpler times of an earlier age and mourns the passing of the childhood, the adolescence, the adulthood, the life, they pursue an unchanging quality in themselves and in their surroundings.
+The foods that are eaten are those that remind one of the past, comfort foods that are heavy, moist, dense, and delicious that increase stability and prevent moving on.

 Vata dosha is disturbed when what is taken in through the senses speeds up the flow of thoughts.
-Stimulating foods will do this or those that are light and dry, but to really slow down requires looking at sights, sounds, smells and touch as well.
+Stimulating foods will do this or those that are light and dry, but to really slow down requires looking at sights, sounds smells, and touch as well.
 Becoming aware of how we take these things in is of utmost importance.
-Changing the ways in which we eat will be the beginning of the process to make concrete change in the body to bring greater clarity and calm to the mind.
-By assuring that Vata is pacified at its seat, the mind will be free of stimulation and can have time to slow down, savor life and focus.
+Changing the ways in which we eat will be the beginning of the process to make concrete changes in the body to bring greater clarity and calm to the mind.
+By assuring that Vata is pacified at its seat, the mind will be free of stimulation and can have time to slow down, savor life, and focus.

-In short, we work with the digestion, foods and food habits first because we can and because we must.
-We can, because we have total control over what, when and how we put food into our mouths.
+In short, we work with digestion, foods, and food habits first because we can and because we must.
+We can because we have total control over what, when, and how we put food into our mouths.
 No one else does this for us and it is a powerful thing to take this potent step towards healing.
-We must, because without changing the foods we put into our body, we can not gain the control over our mind.
+We must, because without changing the foods we put into our bodies, we can not gain control over our minds.

 The foods will drive us to distraction, heat us up or slow us down both physically and mentally.
-By addressing the digestion by working with food choices and food habits, we assure that our foods will keep us grounded in our bodies, clearly focused in our minds and light on our feet.
+By addressing digestion by working with food choices and food habits, we assure that our foods will keep us grounded in our bodies, clearly focused on our minds, and light on our feet.